Cuel/nc-posts/docker/README.md

 networks:
   all:
 ```

+Let inspect this ymp file line by line.
+We start with a list of services.
+Name of a service, i.e., `mongodb` will be available in other containers so we can connect to MongoDB with `mongodb://mongo:27017/accounts`.
+You don't have to pass this connection string in an environmental variable.
+I just did it to show that you can do it.

+The image, volumes, ports and other fields mimic the Dockerfile instructions.
+The key distinction is that we use `depends_on`.
+This will tell the `web` service to use the `mongo` service.

+To run the Docker compose, simply execute this terminal command (assuming deamon is running):

 ```
 $ docker-compose up
 ```

+You can look at the full working example of a MERN (MongoDB, Express, React and Node) app at <https://github.com/azat-co/mern/blob/master/code>.
+Docker compose is a brilliant and easy way to startup multi-container environment.

+## Wrap-up

+ Containers are great to getting your code safely in multiple environment with very little overhead.
+This allows you to minimize any discrepancies.
+The basic idea is that by developing in an environment identical to the production, you will eliminate any potential issues related to differences between dev and prod.
+Moreover, by getting encapsulation cheaper than with VMs, we can split our apps into more granular services.
+They can divided be not just into app, database, cache, web server, but even further.
+We can split web apps into containers by resources, e.g., endpoints for `/accounts` in one container, endpoints for `/users` in another, etc.... but this is a topic for another post.

 ## Further Reading and Docker Resources

+Learning never stops!
+Here's some reading on Docker along with resources.

 * **Awesome Docker:** <https://github.com/veggiemonk/awesome-docker>
 * **Hello Docker Workshop:** 	<http://docker.atbaker.me>